alexeyklyukin/rev4/README.md

 Note that it doesn't show the intial deployment via the K8s job, as I hit the limit on the number of objects on lucidchart diagram free layet.

+In production environment one would preferrably use CI/CD or github hooks instead of deploying the setup manually.

 ## APP High-Availability